TheLastCylon/ecosystem/documentation/observability.md

 application code.

 EcoSystem log format includes `application_name` and `application_instance` fields baked in.
-In Grafana/Loki, you can query by `request_uid` to trace a full request chain across services.
+In Grafana/Loki, you can query by `trace_id` (the chain-correlation half of a request's `span_key`) to trace a full request chain across services.

 Alloy config: `~/dev/learning_fix/observability_platform/alloy-config.production.alloy`